developer-onizuka/BigQuery/README.md

 |**Visualize**| - Export and connect to other tools more easily |
 <br>

+# 1. BigQuery storage
+BigQuery stores data using a columnar storage format that is optimized for analytical queries.
+BigQuery presents data in tables, rows, and columns and provides full support for database transaction semantics (ACID).
+BigQuery storage is automatically replicated across multiple locations to provide high availability.<br>

+**Load data into BigQuery using**:
+- Stream data with the Storage Write API.
+- Batch-load data from local files or Cloud Storage using formats that include: Avro, Parquet, ORC, CSV, JSON, Datastore, and Firestore formats.

+You can export the result with complicated queries to a table as Destination such as following tables.
-- **Native table** (Dedicated SQL pool in Azure Synapse Analytics) <br>
+- **Native table** (similar to Dedicated SQL pool in Azure Synapse Analytics) <br>

-- **External table** (External Table on Serverless SQL Pool in Azure Synapse Analytics - for Ad hoc and One time analysis) <br>
+- **External table** (similar to External Table on Serverless SQL Pool in Azure Synapse Analytics - for Ad hoc and One time analysis) <br>
-Federated queries let you read data from external sources while streaming supports continuous data updates
+Federated queries let you read data from external sources while streaming supports continuous data updates so that you can avoid duplicate storage.

 # Optimize BigQuery